Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 2: Algebraic setup

 we can therefore write

-This implies that all $Q_\Psi$-closed states are $Q_\Psi$ exact, and the cohomology is empty.
-Note that the cohomology is empty at {\it all} ghost numbers, not just ghost number $1$ which would be enough to exclude linearized fluctuations.
+This implies that all $Q_\Psi$-closed states are $Q_\Psi$ exact, and all on-shell fluctuations of the solution are gauge equivalent to no fluctuation at all.
+Note that the cohomology is empty at {\it all} ghost numbers, not just ghost number $1$ which would be enough to confirm the absence of open string states.
 For tachyon vacuum solutions in the $KBc$ subalgebra, the absence of cohomology is generally demonstrated by finding a string field $A$ satisfying

 The string field $A$ is often called a {\it homotopy operator}.

-We can ask about the cohomology around the residual solution $-cK$.
-Following \eq{QtvB} one can show that

-Thus the string field $B$ is $Q_{-cK}$-closed.
-In the $KBc$ subalgebra it cannot be exact, since there are no states at ghost number $-2$., If $B$ remains nontrivial in the cohomology in the full open string star algebra, this implies that the residual solution supports cohomology at ghost number $-1$.
-There are no conventional open string worldsheet theories with this property.

-For computing the energy of tachyon vacuum solutions, we need to be able to evaluate the trace of elements of the $KBc$ subalgebra.
-Let us start by computing
+For the tachyon vacuum \eq{Idtv}, the homotopy operator is simply $B$.

+It will be useful to have formulas for the trace of string fields in the $KBc$ subalgebra.
+The trace is nonvanishing only at ghost number 3, and from \eq{KBc3} it is clear that the result is determined by the expression